GitHub hosts the source code of the app and GitHub Issues is used to track bugs, features, and milestones.

 We started posting design process shots to Dribbble as a way to reach a wider segment of the design community.

 ChartMogul integrates with Stripe to analyze revenue and generate reports about MRR, churn, and lifetime value.
+Once ChartMogul started offering a free plan, we downgraded because we could get by without the pro features.

 We use Postmark to send transactional emails, like confirming a user’s email upon signup, resetting passwords, etc. They’re one of those “do one thing and do it well” kind of services that we love.